-Prerequisites:BLB1101 - Australian Legal System in ContextBLB1114 - Legal Research Methods
+Prerequisites: BLB 1101 - Australian Legal System in ContextB LB 1102 - Contracts 1BLB1114 - Legal Research MethodsBLB1115 - Torts

 Description: This unit of study will examine the identification and management as well as resolution of disputes, in particular, litigation as a means of dispute resolution.
-The unit will cover alternative dispute resolution (ADR) methods but will focus on rules of civil procedure in the Supreme, County and Magistrate's courts of Victoria.
+The unit will touch on alternative dispute resolution (ADR) methods but will focus on the rules of civil procedure of the Supreme, County and Magistrates' courts of Victoria.
 The unit will also touch on court rules and processes in the federal jurisdiction but the emphasis will be on the more important and common court processes in the state jurisdiction and principles of civil litigation such as parties, jurisdiction, pleadings, discovery, interrogatories, interlocutory applications, enforcement and appeals.
 This unit meets the Victorian Legal Admissions Board requirements for Civil Procedure.

 Learning Outcomes: On successful completion of this unit, students will be able to: 1.
 Elucidate principles of dispute resolution; 2.
-Distinguish procedural law from substantive law and demonstrate the differences between them: 3.
-Analyse and canvass procedural issues arising from disputes such as parties, jurisdiction, forum. governing law and applicable rules; 4.
+Distinguish procedural law from substantive law and demonstrate the differences between them; 3.
+Analyse and canvass procedural issues arising from disputes such as parties, jurisdiction, forum, governing law and applicable rules; 4.
 Recommend appropriate and creative modes of dispute resolution for a variety of disputes and apply the appropriate rules and processes to resolve them with professional judgement; 5.
 Devise an appropriate course of action and apply appropriate court rules and procedures in the adversary system to reach an expeditious resolution for a range of disputes occurring in contemporary society; 6.
-Communicate clearly using appropriate language and present a coherent argument and an independent exposition of ideas; and Class Contact:Class3.0 hrsSeminar1.0 hrSeminar can be scheduled on any session during the week and can be before or after the class.
-Required Reading: David Bamford & Mark Rankin (2017) 3rd edn Principles of Civil
+Communicate clearly using appropriate language and present a coherent argument and an independent exposition of ideas.

-Liltigation Thomson Reuters Lawbook Co
+Required Reading: Further texts will be made available via VU Collaborate.
+David Bamford & Mark Rankin (2017) 3rd edn Principles of Civil Liltigation Thomson Reuters Lawbook Co

-Assessment: Test, On Line Quiz, 10%.
-Assignment, Case Study and draft originating process and/or pleading, 40%.
+Assessment: Test, On Line Test, 15%.
+Assignment, Case Study and draft originating process with pleading, 35%.
 Examination, Examination, 50%.